awsdocs/amazon-s3-userguide/doc_source/using-presigned-url.md

 You can use presigned URLs to generate a URL that can be used to access your Amazon S3 buckets\.
 When you create a presigned URL, you associate it with a specific action\.
 You can share the URL, and anyone with access to it can perform the action embedded in the URL as if they were the original signing user\.
 The URL will expire and no longer work when it reaches its expiration time\.

+**Important**
+For all Regions that launched after March 20, 2019, if a request arrives at the wrong Amazon S3 location, Amazon S3 returns an HTTP 400 Bad Request error\.

 ## Limiting presigned URL capabilities<a name="PresignedUrlUploadObject-LimitCapabilities"></a>

 The capabilities of a presigned URL are limited by the permissions of the user who created it\.
 In essence, presigned URLs are a bearer token that grants access to those who possess them\.
 As such, we recommend that you protect them appropriately\.